 The type of element employed by SUTRA for 3D simulation is a generalized hexahedron.
-This type of hexahedral element and a typical 3D meshes are shown in Figure 3.1b and Figure 3.1c.
+This type of hexahedral element and a typical 3D meshes are shown in Figures 3.1b-d.

 All twelve edges of the 3D generalized hexahedral element are perfectly straight, although the six faces of the element need not be planar.
 The 3D SUTRA element differs from the 2D element in that none of the edges of the 3D element need be parallel to the z-coordinate direction, and the geometry of the 3D element is defined by eight (instead of four) nodes, each of which represents the intersection of three edges (i.e., a corner of the element).